 Clerkship: The third and fourth years of the University of Saskatchewan Undergraduate Medical Education Program (UGME) are termed "clerkship".
 During this program phase, medical students participate in clinical learning activities known as rotations, many of which occur off the College of Medicine site/campuses in Prince Albert, Regina, and Saskatoon, Saskatchewan.
-Some Year 3 medical students' participation in longitudinal clinical learning activities at rural distributed sites.
+Some Year 3 medical students participate in longitudinal clinical learning activities, rather than rotations, as part of the Saskatchewan longitudinal integrated curriculum.